alcove-design/alcove-dof-visualizer/README.md

 Defocus blur gradient overlay with the colorblind-friendly palette looks as below:

 <img src="docs/colorblind-mode.jpg" alt="" style="max-width: 100%; height: auto;" width="800" height="450" />

+## Limitations

+The following limitations may be addressed in future updates:

+* The DoF overlays only render on front-facing surfaces.
+Objects with flipped normals or incorrect face orientation won't display the color visualization.
+* The overlays only work on mesh objects, not on particles, curves or text.
+* The overlays update in real-time when editing the scene (changing camera settings, moving/transforming objects).
+However, when an object is modified in Edit Mode, the DoF visualization won't update on the changed geometry until you save and reopen the blend file.

 ## Credits